-I was three weeks away from marching up the steps to the Governor's mansion to demand he issue an executive order to
+I was weeks away from marching up the steps to the Governor's mansion to demand he issue an executive order to

 pray for rain raise the driving age to 18 21.